Siegel-Veech Measures of Convex Flat Cone Spheres: Notation and Background

-We define the \emph{convex hull of $x_{i_1}, \ldots, x_{i_m}$ along $\alpha$} to be the closed region enclosed by $\gamma$ that contains the singularities $x_{i_1}, \ldots, x_{i_m}$, and we denote it by $D_{\alpha}$.
-The convex hull $D_{\alpha}$ is said to be \emph{degenerate} if $\partial D_{\alpha} = D_{\alpha}$.
+We define the \textbf{convex hull of $x_{i_1}, \ldots, x_{i_m}$ along $\alpha$} to be the closed region enclosed by $\gamma$ that contains the singularities $x_{i_1}, \ldots, x_{i_m}$, and we denote it by $D_{\alpha}$.
+The convex hull $D_{\alpha}$ is said to be \textbf{degenerate} if $\partial D_{\alpha} = D_{\alpha}$.

-Furthermore, if $X$ is a convex flat sphere with one pole, let $\alpha$ be the loop around the pole.
-Note that the shortest representative of $\alpha$ exists.
-We define the \emph{core of $X$} to be the convex hull $D_{\alpha}$ of the conical singularities along $\alpha$. \end{definition}
+Furthermore, if $X$ is a convex flat sphere with one pole, let $\alpha$ be the homotopy class of a loop $a$ around the pole.
+We define the \textbf{core of $X$} to be the convex hull $D_{\alpha}$ of the conical singularities along $\alpha$. \end{definition}

 Note that the existence of $\gamma$ in Definition~\ref{def:convexhull} implies that the sum of curvatures of $x_{i_1},\ldots,x_{i_m}$ is bounded above by $1$.